-A Content Delivery Platform is a software solution that collects all types of content sources and formats, unifies them into a central knowledge hub, and makes content available to multiple endpoints via Application Programming Interfaces, or APIs.
+A Content Delivery Platform is a software solution that collects all types of content sources - CMS, CCMS, Github, Sharepoint, helpdesk tools, Wikis, - and format - DITA, Markdown, YAML, PDF, HTML, Word, unifies them into a central knowledge hub, and makes content available to multiple endpoints via Application Programming Interfaces, or APIs.
 CDPs are agnostic of authoring tools and offer different ranges of standard and custom connectors, from the most popular CCMSes and document processors to very specific in-house writing systems.
 As such, CDPs extend the collaborative process of content creation across the organization by integrating a wider range of content types, such as Microsoft Word documents or Markdown files provided by stakeholders external to the documentation team.

 Advanced CDPs handle both structured and unstructured content, processing the latter to align metadata and provide the same granularity as natively structured content.
 By doing so, CDPs create unified user experiences across all content sources and for all digital endpoints, including modern devices such AR/VR.
 Beyond omnichannel content publishing, CDPs enable Content-as-a-Service: they allow companies to provide a contextualized, personalized content experience to users on the device and at the touchpoint of their choice.

-When assessing a CDP, you need to make sure these 8 fundamental questions can be solved by your new technology:
+When assessing a CDP, you need to make sure these 9 fundamental questions can be solved by your new technology:

-- Can I easily publish to multiple channels without reformatting the content for each channel? - Can it offer a unified view of my content, no matter which source it comes from? - Does it improve my content visibility and findability? - Can it make my content readable on any device?
+- Can it offer a unified view of my content, no matter which source it comes from? - Can I easily publish to multiple channels without reformatting the content for each channel? - Does it improve my content visibility and findability? - Can it make my content readable on any device? - Will users be able to interact with my documentation (rate, add feedbacks...)?

-- Will users be able to interact with my documentation (rate, add feedbacks...)? - Can it provide a documentation portal in multiple languages? - Can it deliver personalized and contextualized content to each user or group of users? - Can it measure my content's performance to help me make informed decisions about the documentation?
+- Can it provide a documentation portal in multiple languages? - Can you customize your documentation portal without being vendor-dependent? - Can it deliver personalized and contextualized content to each user or group of users? - Can it measure my content's performance to help me make informed decisions about the documentation?

-CHEAT SHEET: CDP VS. CMS VS. CCMS
+CHEAT SHEET: CDP VS CMS VS CCMS